 History of the Potomac Valley Youth Orchestra

-PVYO was founded in 1990 by Ms. Doris Gazda, one of the country’s leading music educators and former teacher in the Montgomery County Public Schools.
+PVYO was founded in 1990 by Ms. Doris Gazda, one of the country’s leading music educators and former Montgomery County Public Schools teachers.
 During its first three years under Ms. Gazda, the organization expanded from one orchestra with 30 members to two orchestras of 100 students.

 In 1991, Mr. William Hollin became the second Music Director.
 Under his leadership, PVYO grew to four large orchestras, a wind ensemble, a flute choir, a clarinet choir, and a chamber orchestra.
 In 2002, the organization added several new programs, including a concerto competition which provides the opportunity for all PVYO members to take part in the annual adjudicated competition.